MicrosoftCloudEssentials-LearningHub/GenAIOpsMaturityLevels/3-Level_managed.md

       | **Policy Definitions**| Write policy definitions that specify the desired state of your resources.
 For example, you can create a policy to ensure all resources have specific tags or that certain configurations are enforced. |
       | **Policy Initiatives**| Group multiple policies into initiatives to manage them as a single unit.
 This is useful for enforcing a set of related policies across your environment.    |

+      **Azure Policy**:
+         - **Navigate to Azure Policy**:
+           1. Sign in to the [Azure portal](https://portal.azure.com/).
+           2. In the search bar, type `Policy` and select `Policy` from the results.

+      **Policy Definitions**:
+         - **Create a Policy Definition**:
+           1. In the Azure Policy dashboard, select `Definitions` from the left-hand menu.
+           2. Click on `+ Policy definition` to create a new policy.
+           3. Fill in the required fields:
+              - **Definition location**: Select the scope (management group or subscription) where the policy will be available.
+              - **Name**: Provide a name for the policy.
+              - **Description**: Add a description to explain the purpose of the policy.
+              - **Category**: Choose a category or create a new one.
+           4. In the `Policy rule` section, define the policy rule using JSON.
+For example, to ensure all resources have a specific tag:
+              ```json
+              {
+                "if": {
+                  "field": "[resourceType]",
+                  "equals": "Microsoft.Resources/subscriptions/resourceGroups"
+                },
+                "then": {
+                  "effect": "append",
+                  "details": {
+                    "field": "tags",
+                    "value": {
+                      "Environment": "Production"
+                    }
+                  }
+                }
+              }
+              ```
+           5. Click `Save` to create the policy definition.

+      **Policy Initiatives**:
+         - **Create a Policy Initiative**:
+           1. In the Azure Policy dashboard, select `Initiatives` from the left-hand menu.
+           2. Click on `+ Initiative definition` to create a new initiative.
+           3. Fill in the required fields:
+              - **Definition location**: Select the scope (management group or subscription) where the initiative will be available.
+              - **Name**: Provide a name for the initiative.
+              - **Description**: Add a description to explain the purpose of the initiative.
+              - **Category**: Choose a category or create a new one.
+           4. Add policies to the initiative by selecting `Add policy` and choosing the relevant policy definitions.
+           5. Click `Save` to create the initiative.

 2. **Assign Policies**:

       | **Assignment Component**       | **Description**                                                                                   |